Sri Lanka: Muslims Face Threats, Attacks

 Analysts and leaders of the Muslim community describe a vast outpouring of anti-Muslim hate speech on social media and in parts of the broadcast and print media, often making similar unfounded claims that the small Muslim population is plotting to overtake the Buddhist population – 70 percent of the country – in the coming decades.
 The hate speech includes social media calls for Sri Lankan Muslims to be “erased,” and praise for atrocities committed against Rohingya Muslims in Myanmar.

-On May 24, police in Kurunegela arrested Dr. Shafi Shihabdeen, a doctor specializing in obstetrics and gynecology.
+On May 24, police in Kurunegela arrested Dr. Shihabdeen Shafi, a doctor specializing in obstetrics and gynecology.
 The initial justification for his detention under the Prevention of Terrorism Act was an investigation into allegedly suspicious assets.
 However, as described in a fundamental rights petition filed on his behalf and numerous media reports, a newspaper article and social media posts then immediately insinuated that he had been responsible for sterilizing thousands of Sinhalese women during caesarean operations.
-The police then invited women to come forward to make allegations against Safi, who remains in custody.
+The police then invited women to come forward to make allegations against Shafi, who remains in custody.
 The police, who have collected a large number of statements, have sought to give these allegations credibility, which have been taken up by anti-Muslim preachers such as Gnanarathana Thero.
 Shafi’s hospital colleagues and medical experts have said the allegations are highly unlikely.
-On June 27, the police conceded to a Colombo Court that they had found no evidence against Shafi, who remained in custody.
+On June 27, the police conceded a court in Kurunegala that they had found no evidence against Shafi, who remained in custody.

 On May 23, Sirisena pardoned Gnanasara Thero, a prominent monk who is leader of the Bodu Bala Sena or “Buddhist Power Force” and someone who has long been implicated in inciting anti-Muslim violence.
 Gnanasara showed his support for Athuraliye Rathana, a monk and member of parliament who went on a hunger strike demanding the resignation of the nine Muslim ministers in the cabinet and two provincial governors.
 Amid large demonstrations in support of the demand, Gnanasara threatened that there would be “a circus” nationwide if the ministers did not resign by noon the next day, remarks that were widely interpreted as a veiled threat of mob violence.